Follow TV Tropes

 • The uniforms of the Federation Navy in Starship Troopers are designed this way as part of the film's satire or science fiction military narratives.
 For instance, Neil Patrick Harris' character's uniform looks exactly like a simpler version of a Schuetzstaffel officer's.
 The "heroes" of this story are functionally Nazis in all but name.

-• Star Trek Into Darkness: The new Starfleet dress uniforms seem to hint at the undercurrent of increased militarism in the alternate timeline, some of them look like something straight out of the Imperial Navy.
+• Star Trek Into Darkness: The grey Starfleet dress uniforms seem to hint at the undercurrent of increased militarism in the alternate timeline, some of them look like something straight out of the Imperial Navy.

-• Star Wars: The Galactic Empire, in spades.
+• Star Wars:

 Literature